deckhouse/deckhouse/modules/021-cni-cilium/images/README.md

     - binaries from image `bpftool`
     - binaries from image `cni-plugins`
     - binaries from image `gops`
-    - deb-packages loaded from image `iptables` and installed
+    - binaries and libs from image `iptables`
+    - binaries and libs from image `cilium-envoy`
     - binaries, libs and scripts from image `cilium`
-    - binaries and libs from image `cilium-envoy`
     - binaries for prepull: pause and true
     - prepared all binaries, libs and scripts what required for running cilium-agent and stored in separate dir